Trois Mélodies, Op. 7 (Fauré): "Hymne"

 "Hymne" is set to a poem by Charles Baudelaire.
 The meaning of the text in "Hymne" is vague to those not aware of Baudelaire's ongoing theme of paradox (as the meaning is quite apparent in his other works): the spirituality of what is sensual and the sensuality of what is sanctified.
 Fauré's setting of the text centers subtly around this idea.
 "Hymne", just like "Après un rêve", retains an ethereal mood.
 The unchanged harmonic motion after "Forever hail!" indicates the entrance to the untroubled world of spirituality.
 After the word "sel" which literally means salt but in this case refers figuratively to something engaging, the harmony begins to change.
 Under a soft, but highly chromatic piano line the stanza about "incorruptible love" brings the song to a dramatic climax.
 After this stint, the piece returns to its tranquil state.
 However, the piece does end with the melody's tonic note and the piano's leading tone clashing for a stunning effect.
-The phrase "Sachet toujours frais...travers la nuit" is omitted by Faure.
+The phrase "Sachet toujours frais...travers la nuit" is omitted by Fauré.